Code-Institute-Submissions/mari-code-l-brands_mg_FebResub/README.md

 ## **Acknowledgments**

 - Student care who always attends my calls to resolve some problems regarding my course.
-- Tutor support was there to help me to troubleshoot.
+- Tutor support was there to help me to troubleshoot especially John who helped me to fix a bug that bothers my app for a long time.
 - My friends who keeps on motivating me when I am almost giving up.